-The category of legal subject is identified in such a way that A is included in the legal system X, which prescribes the rights and obligations of A, from which it follows that A is the legal entity of that system.256 The concept of a legal subject is a complex concept.
-The complexity of the concept is "the reason why changes in the scope of defined subjects are rare, since they require drastic changes in the system."257 Most legal systems do not have a consolidated basic law that would determine the legal personality of a human being, and "different areas of law, with various approaches to legal personality, prescribe different determinants and parameters of legal subjectivity."258 Law is an expression of culture, and therefore legal subjectivity.
+The category of legal subject is identified in such a way that A is included in the legal system X, which prescribes the rights and obligations of A, from which it follows that A is the legal entity of that system.260 The concept of a legal subject is a complex concept.
+The complexity of the concept is "the reason why changes in the scope of defined subjects are rare, since they require drastic changes in the system."261 Most legal systems do not have a consolidated basic law that would determine the legal personality of a human being, and "different areas of law, with various approaches to legal personality, prescribe different determinants and parameters of legal subjectivity."262 Law can be understood as an expression of a particular culture.
 The prevailing ethical theory in a community reflects the attitude of whether some people are morally more important than others, which is why it is also decisive for the legal status of every human being.